Squarefree numbers in short intervals: Setup and outline of the proof

 \subsection{An approximate parametrization of \texorpdfstring{$\mc D$}{}}

 We shall obtain a better understanding of ${\cal D}_a$ through an ``approximate parametrization'' of $\mc D$ coming from Roth's differencing.
-The result is as follows: \begin{proposition} Write $R = \frac{XA^3}{\Delta^4H^4}$.
-Then, we have that for some $\mc R_a$ consisting of elements that are $\asymp R$, there exists a map
+The result is as follows: \begin{proposition} There exist $\mc R_a\subset\NN$ with $r\asymp R$ for all $r\in{\cal R}_a$ and a map